SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 the :func:`f_empty()` function of a result or parameter.
 This will leave the actual skeleton of the trajectory untouched.

-Although I made it pretty clear that in general what is stored to disk is set in stone, there are a functions to delete items not only from RAM but also from disk:
+Although I made it pretty clear that in general what is stored to disk should be set in stone, there are a functions to delete items not only from RAM but also from disk:
 :func:`~pypet.trajectory.f_delete_item` and :func:`~pypet.trajectory.f_delete_items`.
 Note that you cannot delete explored parameters.